-2. a.
-The box diagram has 600 as the length of two sides (representing labor) and 60 as the length of the other two sides (representing land).
-There will be a ray from each of the two corners representing the origins.
-To find the slopes of these rays we use the information from the question concerning the ratios of the production coefficients.
-The question states that aLC/aTC  20 and aLF/aTF  5.

-Since aLC/aTC  (LC/QC)/(TC/QC)  LC/TC we have LC  20TC.
-Using the same reasoning, aLF/aTF  (LF/QF)/(TF/QF)  LF/TF and since this ratio equals 5, we have LF  5TF.
-We can solve this algebraically since L  LC LF  600 and T  TC TF  60.

-The solution is LC  400, TC  20, LF  200 and TF  40.

-b.
-The dimensions of the box change with each increase in available labor, but the slopes of the rays from the origins remain the same.
-The solutions in the different cases are as follows.

-L  800: TC  33.33, LC  666.67, TF  26.67, LF  133.33

-L  1000: TC  46.67, LC  933.33, TF  13.33, LF  66.67

-L  1200: TC  60, LC  1200, TF  0, LF  0. (complete specialization).

-c.
-At constant factor prices, some labor would be unused, so factor prices would have to change, or there would be unemployment.

-3. This question is similar to an issue discussed in Chapter 3.
+3. This question is similar to an issue discussed in Chapter 4.
 What matters is not the absolute abundance of factors, but their relative abundance.
 Poor countries have an abundance of labor relative to capital when compared to more developed countries.
+For example, consider a large, rich country like the U.S. and a small, poor country like Guatemala.
+Though the U.S. has more land, natural resources, capital, and labor than Guatemala, what matters for trade is the relative abundance of these factors.
+The ratio of labor to capital is likely to be much higher in Guatemala than in the U.S., reflecting a relative scarcity of capital in Guatemala and abundance in the U.S. This makes labor relatively cheaper and capital more expensive in Guatemala than in the U.S. Notice that this difference in factor prices is not driven by how much labor Guatemala has compared to the U.S., but by the proportion of labor to other factors.

 4. In the Ricardian model, labor gains from trade through an increase in its purchasing power.
 This result does not support labor union demands for limits on imports from less affluent countries.
 The Heckscher-Ohlin model directly addresses distribution by considering the effects of trade on the owners of factors of production.
 In the context of this model, unskilled U.S. labor loses from trade since this group represents the relatively scarce factors in this country.
 The results from the Heckscher-Ohlin model support labor union demands for import limits.
-In the short run, certain unskilled unions may gain or lose from trade depending on in which sector they work, but in theory, in the longer run, the conclusions of the Heckscher-Ohlin model will dominate.
+On one hand this is a rational policy as labor unions representing unskilled workers are directly hurt by trade that favors the export of skill intensive goods (and import of low skill goods).
+However, the unions may be better served lobbying for resources to increase skill levels among its membership, given that the gains from trade overall will exceed the losses to a particular sector.

 5. Specific programmers may face wage cuts due to the competition from India, but this is not inconsistent with skilled labor wages rising.
 By making programming more efficient in general, this development may have increased wages for others in the software industry or lowered the prices of the goods overall.
 In the short run, though, it has clearly hurt those with sector specific skills who will face transition costs.
 There are many reasons to not block the imports of computer programming services (or outsourcing of these jobs).
 First, by allowing programming to be done more cheaply, it expands the production possibilities frontier of the U.S., making the entire country better off on average.
 Necessary redistribution can be done, but we should not stop trade which is making the nation as a whole better off.
 In addition, no one trade policy action exists in a vacuum, and if the U.S. blocked the programming imports, it could lead to broader trade restrictions in other countries.